nus-cs2030s/2021-s2/docs/19-exception.md

 Java distinguishes between two types of exceptions: checked and unchecked.

 An unchecked exception is an exception caused by a programmer's errors.
-They should not happen if a perfect code is written.  `IllegalArgumentException`, `NullPointerException`, `ClassCastException` are examples of unchecked exception.
+They should not happen if perfect code is written.  `IllegalArgumentException`, `NullPointerException`, `ClassCastException` are examples of unchecked exceptions.
 Generally, unchecked exceptions are not explicitly caught or thrown.
 They indicate that something is wrong with the program and cause run-time errors.

 A checked exception is an exception that a programmer has no control over.
-Even if the code is written is perfect, such an exception might still happen.
+Even if the code written is perfect, such an exception might still happen.
 The programmer should thus actively anticipate the exception and handle them.
 For instance, when we open a file, we should anticipate that in some cases, the file cannot be opened.  `FileNotFoundException` and `InputMismatchException` are two examples of checked exceptions.
 A checked exception must be either handled, or else the program will not compile.

 In Java, unchecked exceptions are subclasses of the class `RuntimeException`.

-## Passing the Bucket
+## Passing the Buck

-The caller of the method that generates (i.e., `new` and `throws`) an exception needs not catches the exception.
+The caller of the method that generates (i.e., `new` and `throws`) an exception need not catch the exception.
 The caller can pass the exception to its caller, and so on if the programmer deems that it is not the right place to handle it.

 An unchecked exception, if not caught, will propagate automatically down the stack until either, it is caught or if it is not caught at all, resulting in an error message displayed to the user.